-Representing Victims of Pharmaceutical and Medical Device Defect Failure to Warn
+Pharmaceutical and Medical Device Defect Failure to Warn Attorneys NJ

 In your life, you have inevitably seen the label “FDA approved.”
 This indicator is extremely important, as it provides a level of credibility to products in which consumers place their trust.
 The United States Food and Drug Administration (FDA) is responsible for regulating a vast array of products and technologies, including pharmaceuticals and medical devices.
 By providing government oversight and enforcing strict regulations, the FDA’s purpose is to protect unsuspecting consumers from products that may prove ineffective or harmful.
 Under the watchful eyes of the FDA, pharmaceutical manufacturers are legally required to conduct extensive trials to test the safety of their drugs and devices, as well as to warn consumers if they pose harm.
 Unfortunately, these companies may prioritize their bottom line over the best interests of those who purchase and use their products.
 If these companies fail to inform the FDA or consumers about the potential dangers associated with their products, the results can be devastating, and may provide grounds for a product liability lawsuit.

 When you have been injured, you want to turn to an experienced firm.
 With more than 75 years of combined experience, our plaintiff-focused attorneys routinely handle pharmaceutical injury and drug recall cases as well as defective medical device litigation.
-If you suspect that you or your loved one’s injuries may be due to a defective drug or medical device, we urge you to seek prompt legal representation.
-Contact the Fronzuto Law Group today to schedule a free product liability consultation.Please schedule a free initial consultation with our medical device defect lawyers today by calling 973-435-4551 (toll free at 888-409-0816).
-You may also contact our law firm online.
+If you suspect that you or your loved one’s injuries may be due to a defective drug or medical device in New Jersey, we urge you to seek prompt legal representation.
+Contact the Fronzuto Law Group today to schedule a free consultation about your product liability case by calling 973-435-4551 (toll free at 888-409-0816).
+You may also contact our firm online.

 Failure to Warn about Unsafe Drugs and Medical Devices